 The Short Cut

-• Parents can help kids develop empathy by identifying and talking about feelings, asking kids to imagine how someone feels when playing pretend, and praising kids for showing empathy
+- Parents can help kids develop empathy by identifying and talking about feelings, asking kids to imagine how someone feels when playing pretend, and praising kids for showing empathy.

 What Is Empathy?

-While empathy is essential, it doesn’t always come easily to young children.
-Empathy requires both imagination and perspective-taking.
 You have to be able to see things from another person’s point of view and think about how you would feel in their situation.
-For inherently egocentric toddlers this can be extremely difficult, but as we grow, being empathetic becomes easier.
+For inherently egocentric toddlers this can be extremely difficult, but as they grow, being empathetic becomes easier.

 As a result, empathy might look different at different ages.
 Two-year-olds may start to notice when others around them are upset or hurt, whereas by age three they might begin to actively comfort a friend or family member who is upset.
-As children age you will see them start to understand more complex or subtle emotions in those around them.
-Developing empathy for others is a process that begins in toddlers and continues throughout a lifetime.

 Why Teaching Kids Empathy Is Important